-SCULPTURE I/SCULPTURE II
+SCULPTURE I/SCULPTURE II 1 Credit One Semester Course

-Course will focus on different mediums available for 3-dimensional art.
+This course will focus on different mediums available for 3-dimensional art.
 Plaster, wood, glass and other mediums will be used.
 Students will view famous works and artists as well as create their own designs.